superhac/wion/README.md

 </pre>
 </p>
 <h3> Broadcast Response </h3>
-<p>The following is the response structure that will be returned after the broadcast has been sent
+<p>The following is the response structure that will be returned from each device after the broadcast has been sent:
 <pre>
 pub struct BroadcastResp {
     pub unknown: u32,